-In March 2007, the Company entered into a preliminary option agreement to acquire a 100% interest in the Providencia gold/silver properties by issuing 30,000 common shares to the vendors on signing a formal agreement within 30 days and making \$2 million in cash payments over a 2 1⁄2 year period, including \$30,000 on signing.
-The vendors will retain a 2 1⁄2 % NSR, and the Company has the right to reduce the royalty to 1 1⁄2 % at any time by paying \$750,000 and issuing an option to the vendors to purchase 250,000 common shares of the Company at the five day closing share price average on the Toronto Stock Exchange prior to the royalty reduction.
-The formal agreement is expected in fiscal 2007.
+In March 2007, the Company entered into a preliminary option agreement to acquire a 100% interest in the Providencia gold/silver properties by issuing 30,000 common shares to the vendors on signing a formal agreement within 30 days and making \$2 million in cash payments over a 21⁄2 year period, including \$30,000 on signing.
+The vendors will retain a 21⁄2 % NSR, and the Company had the right to reduce the royalty to 11⁄2 % at any time by paying \$750,000 and issuing an option to the vendors to purchase 250,000 common shares of the Company at the five day closing share price average on the Toronto Stock Exchange prior to the royalty reduction.
+In April 2008, the Company terminated its efforts to enter into a formal agreement, and the Company wrote-off related exploration expenditures in the first quarter of 2008, and the 30,000 shares which were originally issued were returned to treasury.

 In May 2007, the Company entered into an option agreement to acquire a 100% interest in the Santiago gold property by making \$2 million in cash payments over a 5 year period and spending \$200,000 on exploration over a 2 year period.
 The vendor will retain a 2% NSR.
-An initial payment of \$30,000 was made upon the signing of the option agreement.
+An initial payment of \$30,000 was made upon the signing of the option agreement and a further payment of \$30,000 was made in November 2007.
+In May 2008, the Company made a cash payment of \$60,000.
+Pursuant to the Plan of Arrangement which closed in June 2008, the property was transferred to Caza.

-In September 2007, the Company entered into an option and joint venture agreement to acquire up to a 75% interest in the Santiago Fraction property by issuing 15,000 common shares, paying \$25,000 in cash after 1 year, and spending up to \$1 million in exploration over a 5-year period, subject to regulatory approval.
+In September 2007, the Company entered into an option and joint venture agreement to acquire up to a 75% interest in the Santiago Fraction property by issuing 15,000 common shares, paying \$25,000 in cash after 1 year, and spending up to \$1 million in exploration over a 5-year period.
+In 2007, the Company issued 15,000 common shares at a deemed value of CAD\$0.45 per share.
+Pursuant to the Plan of Arrangement which closed in June 2008, the property was transferred to Caza.

-Management's Discussion and Analysis For the Nine Months Ended September 30, 2007 (expressed in United States dollars)
+Management's Discussion and Analysis For the Six Months Ended June 30, 2008 (expressed in United States dollars)